Vanshika3003/blazeclan_training/assignments.md

     - EmpNo, MUST be +ve Integer and MUST not be more than 8 digits
     - EmpName, Must start from Uppercase character, there MUST not be any special character, Only 2 BlankSpaces are allowed as 'FirstName MiddleName LastName' in EmpName but they cannot be consecutive blank spaces
 6. Create a 'ValidationSummaryComponent' thsi will show all error messages on the top of the form.
 Make sure that when a data is valid, only that error message will be removed from validation summary component

+# Date: 28-April-2022

+1. Create Department and Employee Component for CRUD using REST API
+2. Call the Secure REST API by Accessing the REST API that is secured with Tokens
+    - Create Component for creating User and Login
+    - Receive the Token and then use token to Authorize the user to call REST API
+3. Create a Component that will perform the Server-Side Search (like google search) to fetch matching Departments, Employees, Employee by DeptName, Employee By Designation, etc.